Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 geometry: "left=3cm,right=3cm"
 fontsize: 13pt
 ---
+## The Galley

+In this poem Thomas uses a metaphor of the sea to describe his love, he uses shipwreck to describe his feeling of rejection, love as being the journey of the dangerous sea, filled with hardships and obstacles, and he is the ship that is lost in the sea without his beloved, the harsh winds ruin the sail, he thinks that death is mercy because of the intense pain he feels, in the couplet he says that his mind is drowned by pain and he cannot have comfort.

++ **Theme**: Courtly Love.
++ **Tone**: Sad, Depressed, Helpless
++ **Style**: Metaphoric.
++ **Image**: Life as a sea journey.

+## The Hind By Thomas Wyatt

+Thomas refers to his beloved as Hind (female deer) who he is tired of pursuing her "hunting",he no longer wants to do it, because she is already married to Caesar, which is a king, and that this pursuit "hunt" is pointless.

+* **Image**: Hunting.
+* **Style**: Metaphoric.
+* **Tone**: Helpless,sad,depressed.

 **Alliteration**: The repetition of the same letter in the beginning of words in a single line.